csdms/bmi/README.rst

 Detailed instructions for building the specifications and examples are given at each link above.
+Alternatively, the specifications can be installed through conda (C, C++, Fortran, Python) or Maven (Java).
+See the links above for details.

 While CSDMS currently supports the languages listed above, a BMI can be written for any language.